messageraft/cli/README.md

 By configuring Messageraft with your 3rd party provider API keys you can use this service to send your message and Messageraft does the rest

 > Currently supported providers out of the box: **Sendgrid**, **Twilio** and **Slack**

+> You can also improve your email testing by using [maildev](https://github.com/maildev/maildev) in combination with the maildev provider we created for you!

 <!-- aboutstop -->

 ## 🏁 Getting Started <a name ="getting-started"></a>